The end of the previous article: “Let it happen. Accept your vulnerability and TRUST your partner`s abilities.“

 It`s a different thing.
 They need to trust every layer of themselves on the court alone and at first, it sounds easy.

 In singles, the inspiration needs to come from inside, or, you can accept your opponent`s performance as another source of inspiration.
+That is what we call rivalry.

-Your respect for your opposition can allow you to accept their good performance against you.
+Your respect for your opposition can allow you to accept their performance against you.
 It works even stronger if the respect is mutual between the players.

 I am a vivid psychology lover and always interested in how performance builds up and my interest is not limited to sports.
 Below I wanted to make a collection of links which are helped me to understand the layers of trust in Badminton.
 Please see links to the articles here: